jiak1/SandboxDocs/docs/resources.md

 	</tr>
 </table>

-If you want the resource to spawn naturally in the world, inclide a <SpawnInfo> tag.
+If you want the resource to spawn naturally in the world, include a <SpawnInfo> tag.
 All tags in the table below should be included within the <SpawnInfo> tag and are all optional.

 <table>
 	<tr>